zitadel/zitadel/docs/docs/legal/policies/brand-trademark-policy.md

 ---
 title: Use of brands and trademarks
-sidebar_label: Brand and trademark policy
+sidebar_label: Brand and Trademark Policy
 custom_edit_url: null
 ---